amat-, amor-, am- +

 4. Etymology: from French amateur, "lover of" from Old French which came from Latin amatorem, amator, "lover" from amatus, amare, "to love".

-Something which is done in an amateurish manner or without proper skills or
+Descriptive of something which is done without proper skills or training.

 1. Inclined toward or displaying love.